meltwater/tau/README.md

 Greenkeeper requires a deployment key with write permission: see the [CircleCI documentation for adding one][CircleCI deployment key].

+##### Documentation

+For documentation publishing, CircleCI must have an SSH key for `github.com` added as a [deploy key][CircleCI deployment key] with write access on the GitHub repository.

 [CircleCI]: https://circleci.com/
 [CircleCI deployment key]: https://circleci.com/docs/1.0/adding-read-write-deployment-key/